Do you want and / or need to raise your prices for your creative products or services, but find it hard to actually do it?

 You are not alone … many creatives struggle with raising their prices or fees!

-You might worry that nobody will buy from you anymore, or that there is already so much competition out there you will price yourself out of the market.
+You might worry that nobody will buy from you anymore, or that there is already so much competition out there that you will price yourself out of the market.

 Is it time for you to raise your prices?
 Here are 8 good reasons to do it: